-The Man At Center Of This Trump Scandal Wants To Clear His Name
+The Man At The Center Of This Trump Scandal Wants To Clear His Name

 But Alptekin’s story has raised eyebrows in Washington, where many have been left wondering where he got the money to pay Flynn — and why a relatively obscure businessman in Turkey had hired the former general to dig up dirt on one of Erdoğan’s enemies.

-Alptekin is insistent: “We did nothing wrong and we’re being vilified and demonized and getting threats and our careers are being destroyed.”
+Alptekin was insistent: “We did nothing wrong and we’re being vilified and demonized in the press and getting threats and our careers are being destroyed.”

 Over the last seven months, Alptekin granted numerous interviews to BuzzFeed News, both in person and on the phone, hoping to clear his name.
 “Frankly, I’m amazed with how far this is going,” he told BuzzFeed News.
 “My consolation is that time will help tell the real story and investigations will uncover the truth.”